Windows 10 Password Reset: A Simple Guide

 How to avoid being locked out

 Create a password reset disk by using a USB drive.
-However, this will only help if you are using an older version than 1803 Windows 10, and you only have a local account.
+However, this will only help if you are using a version older than 1803 Windows 10, and you only have a local account.

 Save all your passwords in NordPass in a few clicks.
-Access them anywhere — all free.
+Access them anywhere — for free.

 Get the latest news and tips from NordPass straight to your inbox.